JimFowler/books/Books20/Tools/database/doc/database/source/introduction.rst

   Q2.
 Select all books by author/translator/person A or publisher P

+  Q3.
+How many books were published in topic A for year Y

+  Q4.
+What author/editor published the most books in year Y

 Development
 ***********

-As an initial test I have developed a strawman database using the informatino in the journals.xml files.
+As an initial test I have developed two strawman databases.
+The first uses the information in the journals.xml files.
 There are about 230 journals with associated information as well as some publishers in this file.
+I have already begun to create an SQLite3 database with this information but it is not complete nor have I fully defined all the procedures to implement CRUD.

+I am also using the Collection data (my personal book catalog) as a test data set that can be exprimented with.
+This data was created in a Microsoft Access database (back in 1997) and is easily converted to CSV file format for import into another database.
+I have already created an SQLite3 database with it but have not defined all the procedures to fully implement CRUD.